 The areas we have covered are in the Mukuni, Musokotwane, Sikute and Nyawa Chiefdoms – many of these are remote villages which become in accessible during the rainy season from November to March.
 Once we have built a school we hand it over to the Ministry of Education in order for them to provide the necessary trained teachers.
-Unfortunately schooling is not free and from grade seven school and exam fees have to be found.
+Unfortunately, schooling is not free and from grade seven school and exam fees have to be found.
 Additional funds are needed for uniform, shoes and books, which is affordable if your parents have an income.
-When you are an orphan it is virtually impossible to find the funds to go to school.
-That is why The Butterfly Tree set up an orphan sponsorship program, which has enabled hundreds of children to receive an education from pre-school through to completing high school.
+When you are an orphan it is virtually impossible to find the fmoney to go to school.
+That is why The Butterfly Tree initiated an orphan sponsorship programme, which has enabled hundreds of children to receive an education, from pre-school through to completing high school.

 In 2014 the government incorporated pre-schools within the curriculum.
 Since 2006 we have funded a pre-school at Mukuni Village, which is attended daily by over 230 children and another at Machenje Village.
 In February 2015 we handed the pre-school over to the Ministry of Education.

-In addition we have constructed five new schools at Matengu, Silelo, Malima, N’dele and Sibbulo.
-There were no high schools in the area, and the majority of pupils could not afford to go to boarding school was they had completed grade nine.
-We opened Mukuni High School in 2007, since adding two boarding shelters, which will accommodate 50 pupils from outreach villages.
+We have constructed five new schools at Matengu, Silelo, Malima, N’dele, Sibbulo and Bunsanga.
+There were no high schools in the area, and the majority of pupils could not afford to go to boarding school oncethey had completed grade nine.
+We opened Mukuni High School in 2007, since adding three boarding shelters, which accommodates 75 pupils from outreach villages.
 Before The Butterfly Tree’s involvement there were no facilities for children needing special education in these remote villages.
 In 2010 we added a unit to Mukuni Basic School, the first in Zambia. in 2013 one to Riverview School, and in 2014 two further units were opened at Katapazi and Simango schools.
-A fifth unit is scheduled for 2015 for Kauwe Secondary School.
+A fifth unit is scheduled for Kauwe Secondary School.